TedHusted/awake/awake.md/awake.md

 ***

 The public service announcement opens with a blue-collar worker returning home.

-His spouse is preparing dinner.
+The worker slips off his shoes.
+The apartment walls are covered by yellow wallpaper with a floral design.
+Portraits of the current and recent leaders are hung high on the wall, just above eye level.

 “Gongjunim, I have news.”

 “I’m in the kitchen, Wangjanim.”

-Stepping into the kitchen nook, the worker says, “The plant received ten new JuJa machines today.
+Walking past a work station and refrigerator, the worker steps into the kitchen nook.
+Speaking quickly, he says, “The plant received ten new JuJa machines today.
 That means twelve more spots will go into the plant’s retirement lottery next week.”

+Surrounded by black countertops, his spouse turns around.
 “That's really excellent!
 If you win, we can play pickle ball together during the week.”

 “I’d like that too, Yeobo.
 I’m still amazed at the flexility of the JuJa machines.
 The nanoparticle construction lets the bots transform into whatever device is needed.
 The machine intelligence is just as adaptive.
 It’s not SI but it’s close and supremely effective.”